 Profound's ability to successfully commercialize the Company's products depends in large part on the extent to which coverage and adequate reimbursement for such products and related treatments or procedures will be available from government health administration authorities, government and private health insurers, and other organizations or third-party payors.
 Pricing and reimbursement procedures and decisions vary from country to country.
 Many government health authorities and private payors condition payment on the cost-effectiveness of the product.
-Even if a device is FDA indicated or CE marked or has received other regulatory clearance or approval, there is no guarantee that third-party payors will reimburse providers or patients for the cost of the device and related procedures or that the amount of such reimbursement will be adequate to cover the cost of the device.
+Even if a device is FDA cleared or CE marked or has received other regulatory clearance or approval, there is no guarantee that third-party payors will reimburse providers or patients for the cost of the device and related procedures or that the amount of such reimbursement will be adequate to cover the cost of the device.
 The availability of coverage and adequate reimbursement to hospitals and clinicians using our products therefore is important to our ability to generate revenue and Profound plans to pursue coverage and reimbursement for the Company's products in the key markets where the Company has regulatory approvals.
 Successful commercialization of the Company's approved products will also depend on the cost of the system and the availability of coverage and adequate reimbursement from third-party payors.

 Although we expect there to be an out-of-pocket market for our approved products, an out-of-pocket market alone is unlikely to be sufficient to support successful commercialization of our products.
 To date, our products do not have significant coverage or reimbursement from government or third-party payers in the jurisdictions where they are approved.
-A C-Code is a unique temporary product code established by CMS for the Hospital Outpatient Prospective Payment System ("OPPS") to promote the adoption of new medical technology that otherwise had no codes to facilitate payment.
-C-Codes are used on Medicare OPPS claims, but may also be recognized on claims from other providers or by other payment systems.
+In September 2022, Profound announced that the Current Procedural Terminology Category 1 application for TULSA had been withdrawn.
+The Company currently expects to submit an updated application, including 2022 utilization data, at an appropriate time in 2023.
+In the meantime, U.S. hospitals performing the TULSA procedure on Medicare patients are generally utilizing an existing temporary C-Code, which is a unique temporary product code established by Centers for Medicare & Medicaid Services for the Hospital Outpatient Prospective Payment System ("OPPS") to promote the adoption of new medical technology that otherwise had no codes to facilitate payment.
+C-Codes are used on Medicare OPPS claims but may also be recognized on claims from other providers or by other payment systems.
 For more information, see Item 4, "Risk Factors-Risks Related to Our Business and Growth Strategy-Successful commercialization of our approved products will also depend on the cost of the system and the availability of coverage and adequate reimbursement from third-party payers."